Event-triggered Learning for Linear Quadratic Control: Event-Triggered Learning for LQR control

 Due to the Gaussian process noise, the proposed trigger will also exhibit an expected probabilistic behavior.
 In particular, it is impossible to entirely avoid false positive learning decisions.
 Therefore, we take this explicitly into account when designing the learning trigger by choosing $\kappa$ such that

 \ie the probability of the trigger misfiring is less then desired confidence level $\eta$.

-In a first approach, we will develop learning triggers based on the expected value of the cost (\abvSec\ref{sec:hoeffding}), which allows for a straightforward implementation to detect system changes.
-Then we show how this approach can be improved by incorporating the entire distribution in form of a moment generating function in \abvSec\ref{sec:chernoff}.
-This yields a trigger with superior theoretical properties as well as better empirical performance and reliability.
+First, we develop a learning trigger incorporating the entire distribution in the form of a moment generating function in \abvSec\ref{sec:chernoff}, which allows for an efficient implementation to detect system changes.
+Then, we demonstrate that the straightforward approaches using single moments of the cost (\abvSec\ref{sec:hoeffding}) pose theoretical challenges.
+For the case of the expected value, we show that the trigger based on moment generating function with its superior theoretical properties also yields better empirical performance and reliability.